jmandel/JiraFhirUtils/README.md

 This repo contains some tools and utilities to ease Jira ticket processing for FHIR.

+## Project Structure

+This project uses a monorepo structure with workspaces:

+- `packages/fhir-jira-db/` - Database utilities and processing scripts
+- `packages/fhir-jira-mcp/` - Model Context Protocol server
+- `packages/database-utils/` - Shared database utilities
+- `packages/jira-fhir-utils/` - Main utilities package

-## extract-xml
+## Database Processing (`packages/fhir-jira-db`)

-This folder contains utilities to create a SQLite database based on Jira tickets and compressed files with FHIR Core ticket XML exports:
+This package contains utilities to create a SQLite database based on Jira tickets and compressed files with FHIR Core ticket XML exports:
 * `extract-archives.js` extracts the included tar.gz archives into their respective directories for processing
 * `load-initial.js` loads the contents of the `bulk` directory, creates a database, and assumes no duplicates/conflicts
 * `load-updates.js` loads the contents of the `updates` directory into the database, updating existing records if they exist or adding new records if they do not
-* `create-fts.js` creates SQLite FTS5 full-text search tables for `issues` and `comments` from the database.
+* `create-fts.js` creates SQLite FTS5 full-text search tables for `issues` and `comments` from the database
-* `create-tfidf.js` extracts TF-IDF data from Jira issues.
+* `create-tfidf.js` extracts TF-IDF data from Jira issues
+* `download-issues.js` downloads issues directly from Jira using the REST API
 * `bulk.tar.gz` contains FHIR Core tickets FHIR-2839 through FHIR-51487, as of 2025.07.15
 * `updates.tar.gz` contains FHIR Core tickets that have changes on 2025.07.15